Ohio Survey Guide

 Updated for 2026 · 7 min read · Find a Surveyor

 How to find a licensed land surveyor in Ohio.
-Verify OBPELS credentials, ask the right questions, avoid red flags, and get multiple quotes.
+All listings are sourced from state licensing records.
 2026 guide.

 Step 2: Look for County-Specific Experience